Who Are Generation 1.5 Students?

 Contextualize grammar assignments.
 Make student quizzes from errors the students have made in their papers.

-the students keep an error log so that they can remember types of errors they have made and gradually unlearn fossilized errors.
+- Have the students keep an error log so that they can remember types of errors they have made and gradually unlearn fossilized errors.

 - Have the students compare Before and After papers, so that they can see their progress.